Averroes90/a-case-study/README.md

 ## Business Activities of Snowflake Inc.

-* What specific problem is the company or project trying to solve?

-* Who is the company's intended customer?
-Is there any information about the market size of this set of customers?

-* What solution does this company offer that their competitors do not or cannot offer?
-(What is the unfair advantage they utilize?)

-* Which technologies are they currently using, and how are they implementing them?
-(This may take a little bit of sleuthing&mdash;you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)

 A massive cloud warehousing unicorn, Snowflake offers a wide variety of solutions to a plethora of different customers of all sizes and business fields.
 AI and ML are a mainsty of most of Snowflake's solitions.
 In this study I will be  Specifically focusing on LLMs

 ### Snowflake for LLM-Enabled Machine Learning Applications